-38.2 AVAILABLE FEATURES
+35.2 AVAILABLE FEATURES

-Programmers can now access most of Cerberus FTP Server's common functions through a new Web Services interface.
+Programmers can now access most of Cerberus FTP Server's common functions through a Web Services interface.
 These services use SOAP 1.2 over HTTP or HTTPS and do not require a separate HTTP server.
 Cerberus FTP Server's implementation of Web Services includes a built-in, lightweight HTTP stack.

-The following functionality is available through the Web Services API:
+Examples of functionality available through the Web Services API:

-- Listing the current Cerberus FTP Server user and group accounts - Adding new users or groups and modifying existing users and groups - Deleting users or groups - Retrieving user or group information - Adding new virtual directories or modifying existing directories for a given user or group - Deleting a virtual directory for a given user or group - Getting the server's current started or stopped status - Stopping or Starting the server - Retrieving server statistics - Retrieving and modifying interface details - List, terminating, and blocking active connections - Retrieving and saving configuration information
+- List the current Cerberus FTP Server user and group accounts - Add new users or groups and modify existing users and groups - Delete users or groups - Retrieve user or group information - Add new virtual directories or modify existing directories for a given user or group - Delete a virtual directory for a given user or group - Get the server's current started or stopped status - Stop or Start the server - Retrieve server statistics - Retrieve and modify interface details - List, terminate, and block active connections - Retrieve and save configuration information